lorinkoz/django-pgschemas/docs/base.md

 ```

-`auto_create_schema` controls whether a schema is automatically created when a instance of the tenant model is created. `auto_drop_schema` controls whether the schema is automatically deleted when the instance is deleted.
+`auto_create_schema` controls whether a schema is automatically created when an instance of the tenant model is created. `auto_drop_schema` controls whether the schema is automatically deleted when the instance is deleted.

 ## Domain model